Remembering the always upbeat founding Styx drummer, who passed away 23 years ago today on July 16, 1996.

-The RTP Tour ultimately soldiered on in tribute to John, with Todd Sucherman taking over the drum chair (where he still remains today, as vibrant a force in his own right).
-Styx guitarist/vocalist Tommy Shaw wrote the touching “Dear John” in Panozzo’s memory, which was included as a studio track on the mostly live 1997 release, Return to Paradise.
-(You can also find it on the 2004 double-disc compilation, Come Sail Away: The Styx Anthology.)
+The RTP Tour ultimately soldiered on in tribute to John, with Todd Sucherman taking over the drum chair (where he remains today, a truly vibrant force in his own right).
+Styx guitarist/vocalist Tommy Shaw wrote the touching “Dear John” in Panozzo’s memory, which was included as a studio track on the mostly live May 1997 release, Return to Paradise.
+(You can also find the song included on the May 2004 double-disc compilation, Come Sail Away: The Styx Anthology.)

-In a Styxworld exclusive to honor the anniversary of John’s passing and celebrate his continuing legacy, we asked three of the people closest to the man — his fraternal brother Chuck Panozzo (the twins were born 20 minutes apart on September 20, 1948), the aforementioned Tommy Shaw, and promotion guru Jim Cahill — to share their fondest memories of the always exuberant drummer.
+In a Styxworld exclusive to honor the anniversary of John’s passing and celebrate his continuing legacy, we asked five of the people closest to the man — his fraternal brother Chuck Panozzo (the twins were born 20 minutes apart on September 20, 1948), the aforementioned Tommy Shaw, promotion guru Jim Cahill, the late producer Gary Loizzo, and drum maestro Todd Sucherman — to share their fondest memories of the always exuberant drummer.
 Dear John, we’ll see you someday again.

 Chuck Panozzo (Styx founding bassist and John’s 20-minutes-older fraternal brother): I remember John’s enthusiasm for life!
 I’ve also posted some early pre-Styx pics and some from the height of our career to help put a band with a career that spans decades in perspective.
 I think I’ll quote JY [Styx co-founding guitarist/vocalist James “JY” Young]: “John was like Jackie Gleason and John Belushi — very physically funny.”

-John could care less if you were the promoter or the guy who swept the floors — his only agenda was being the best drummer.
+John (above left, with Chuck, Tommy, and unidentified interviewer) could care less if you were the promoter or the guy who swept the floors — his only agenda was being the best drummer.
 That characteristic got him through the highs and lows of the entertainment world.
 The smile he had was genuine — and his love of Styx was too!

 John was such a talented, quick-witted character.
 He made us laugh — a lot.
 He made me cry — a lot.
 He thought the guys who respected him just didn’t want him to be happy, but I now know that’s how the disease works.
-Tonight, his indomitable spirit will be onstage in all that platinum glory — a living testimony to the once young boy who started a band that became Styx.
+Whenever we perform, his indomitable spirit will be onstage with us in all that platinum glory — a living testimony to the once young boy who started a band that became Styx.

-I keep getting email from a collector asking for a pair of John’s drum sticks.
+I keep getting email from collectors asking for a pair of John’s drum sticks.
 One pair was buried with him, and the other will be buried with me.
 It will go full cycle.